udoprog/musli/crates/musli-web/README.md

   frames to text ones whose envelope is a block of `<key>: <value>` lines.
   Together with [`Format::Json`] this makes the whole conversation readable in a proxy or a browser inspector, which is what it is for.
+* An [explicitly versioned] protocol.
+Every message states the [`VERSION`] it was written against and a header which is not recognized is refused rather than skipped, so peers which do not speak the same protocol part ways before either has acted on what the other said.

 The available formats, from most compact to most capable, are [`Format::Packed`], [`Format::Storage`], [`Format::Wire`] (the default, and